goblinrieur/Cosmic-Conquest-1982/README.md

 Project seems abandoned since about 2 years now.
 Forked on Wed Jun 21

+- [ ] Add Makefile for latter usage (run/test/install/etc...)
 - [ ] Modernize all the code & remove some useless words that are no more needed here
-- [X] code documentation is currently so bad...
-- [X] there are no score file generated
-- [ ] will try to do some improvement too
+- [ ] Will try to do some improvement too
+- [X] Change score management/calculations
+- [X] Code documentation is currently so bad...
-- [X] games is not starting automatically on load
+- [X] Games is not starting automatically on load
-- [X] key map is not pleasant to me
+- [X] Key map is not pleasant to me
-- [X] missing LICENSE file as there was originally no file the [unlicensed](./LICENSE) is the one to use.
+- [X] Missing LICENSE file as there was originally no file the [unlicensed](./LICENSE) is the one to use.
-- [X] missing a quit in game to go back to system
+- [X] Missing a quit in game to go back to system
+- [X] Modernize random sequences
-- [X] no gforth version checking
+- [X] No gforth version checking
-- [X] there are no colors
+- [X] There are no colors
+- [X] There are no score file generated
-- [X] why is there 2 key press needed on start
+- [X] Why is there 2 key press needed on start
-- [X] will include original magazine notes too
+- [X] Will include original magazine notes too

 ![1.png](./gamedata/1.png)